-- 1. Any site with commercial or industrial uses meeting the criteria in Section 44-10-08.A. but constructed before [date of adoption] shall not be required to submit a Comprehensive Sign Plan (CSP) unless one or more of the following conditions has been met: - a.
-A proposal is submitted to the Village of Homewood to increase the total sign area on the site by at least 10%. - b.
-A proposal is submitted to the Village of Homewood altering a minimum of 25% of the total existing signage on the site. - c.
-A proposal is submitted to the Village of Homewood increasing the number of uses or intensity of uses on the site. - 2.
+- Any development with non-residential uses meeting the applicability criteria in Section 44-10-08.A.1 but constructed prior to [date of adoption] shall not be required to submit a Comprehensive Sign Plan (CSP) unless one or more of the following conditions has been met: - a.
+A proposal is submitted to the Village of Homewood to increase the total sign area on the development site by a minimum of 10% of current total sign area; - b.
+A proposal is submitted to the Village of Homewood altering a minimum of 25% of the total existing signage on the development site. - c.
+A proposal is submitted to the Village of Homewood increasing the number or intensity of uses on the development site. - 2.
 Any site meeting the criteria in Section 44-10-08.E.1 shall receive written notice of the requirement of a Comprehensive Sign Plan (CSP) requiring the submittal of a Comprehensive Sign Program (CSP) application within three (3) months of notice.
-The application shall be reviewed following the provisions of Section 44-07-13.B.
+The application shall be reviewed following the procedure set forth in Section 44-07-13.B.